Chris's Metal Detecting Page -

 We walk into the old park and pick a spot (after, of course, we make sure it's OK that we detect here).
 Forget the wide sweeps and fast ground coverage that the beginners like to use.
 It's time to slow down and stay in one area- preferably an area that has produced coins before.
 Sweep width is going to be narrow, maybe two feet at first, narrowing even more when you get a blip.
 Go back and forth ten or twenty times over that blip.
 See how it responds when you vary the sweep speed.
 Is it smooth?
 Repeatable?
 Sweep the target from another angle, maybe just 30 degrees to the previous axis.
 Walk around the target and keep sweeping it from different angles.
 Does the signal disappear?
 Does it appear to move a few inches away when swept from another angle?

-Is that smooth, repeatable sound we're getting a coin, a pulltab, a piece of foil, or a nail?
+That smooth, repeatable sound we're getting: what is it?
+A coin, a pulltab, a piece of foil, or a nail?
 Here we're not relying on LCD screens or multi-tone audio.
 With a machine like the Tejon, the Vaquero, the Silver uMax, etc., we rely on the discrimination and the quality of the mono-tone (i.e., broken or smooth, hard-edged or soft, etc.).
-We also have to rely on stubborn persistence, digging many targets that others would leave behind because they didn't look and sound "just right" on the latest piece of equipment.
+If we're after the deep treasures, we also have to rely on stubborn persistence, digging many targets that others would leave behind because they didn't look and sound "just right" on the latest piece of equipment.
 Guess what?
 Some of these overlooked signals are coins!
 The other detectorists thought they found it all.
 I am always thankful when others are in a hurry to move on to other sites.

 Don't worry about junk.
 You're going to dig some of it; that's all there is to it.
 Long-buried square nails will often fool the discrimination- on any machine.
+While there are usually differences in the signal, these can be extremely slight and will fool beginners often.
 In practical terms, that means you will dig many nails.
 In the typical "hunted out" area, there could be double handfuls of nails for every coin you find.
 Perhaps you could hit a streak and get as many coins as nails.
 Nobody can know what the day will bring.

 It's all about the narrow, faint signals.